-Morgan Stanley (MS), which borrowed the most from the Federal Reserve in the 2008 financial crisis, now has one of the highest liquidity-reserve levels among the biggest banks to defend against another funding freeze.
+Morgan Stanley (MS:US), which borrowed the most from the Federal Reserve in the 2008 financial crisis, now has one of the highest liquidity-reserve levels among the biggest banks to defend against another funding freeze.

 Morgan Stanley estimates its liquidity coverage ratio is more than 125 percent, based on the New York-based company’s interpretation of rules set to take effect in 2015, Treasurer David Russo said today on a conference call with fixed-income investors.
 That tops Citigroup Inc.’s 118 percent, UBS AG’s 113 percent and Deutsche Bank AG’s roughly 95 percent.